dhis2/dhis2-releases/releases/2.32/README.md

 # 2.32 Upgrade Notes

 ## System Administration
 - The *Server base URL* system setting has changed from being a system setting to a `dhis.conf` property.
-This is done because the server base URL typically follows the server and not the database, and is helpful when copying databases between servers.
+This is done because the server base URL typically follows the server and not the database.

 ## Data model
 - The (unused) association between `Program` and `DataApprovalWorkflow` is removed.